druedaro/druedaro/README.md

 - **Tools:** Git,

 ### **📚 Currently Studying**
-I'm taking the **Frontend Bootcamp at Barcelona Activa**, where I'm deepening my React skills and learning modern frontend development best practices.
+I'm taking the **Frontend Bootcamp at Barcelona Activa**, where I'm deepening my frontend skills and learning modern frontend development best practices.
 Learning something new every day! 🎓

 ### **🎮 Fun Facts**
-Tech enthusiast 💻, I love exploring new frameworks and I'm always looking for interesting projects to collaborate on.
+Tech lover 💻, gym enthusiast 🏋️‍♂️, curious mind always building things 👨‍💻, and a proud completionist when it comes to video games 🎮.

 ### **🔍 Looking for Opportunities**
 I'm open to **new job opportunities** where I can grow as a frontend developer, especially working with React.
 I'm seeking an environment where I can continue learning and contribute my enthusiasm for clean code and best practices. 💼 *If you think I could be a great fit for your team, let's talk!*